 Classroom Expectations: These fall into three categories:

-- Do your homework!
+1c.
+Do your homework!
 Learning math requires doing math; new skills and concepts must be cemented on a daily basis.
-In addition, many test problems will closely parallel homework problems.
+In addition, test problems will closely parallel homework problems.
 I strongly suggest that you initially try to do homework on your own, in a room with no distractions, before seeking help.
-Most homework will be assigned online through the Big Ideas website and will be due when the bell rings to start the next day’s class period.
+To receive full credit, you need to show your work (including reasoning).

-For the SRVUSD Homework Policy, please see the side link.
+For the SRVUSD Homework Policy, please see the Addenda.

 - Be present.
 You should be in class, and paying attention.

-- Please come to class!
+2a.
+Please come to class!
 Repeated absences make it harder to understand the material.
 If you miss class, it’s your responsibility to find the assignments you missed on School Loop and make them up promptly (see Late Homework Policy above).
-Similarly, if you miss a test, it’s your responsibility to find me and schedule a make-up test.
+Similarly, if you miss a test, it’s your responsibility to find me and schedule a make- up test.

 - Be respectful.
 Be kind.
 Be the good people I know you can be.

-For the SRVUSD Anti-Harassment Policy, please see the side link.
+For the SRVUSD Anti-Harassment Policy, please see the Addenda.

 Tests: Quizzes and tests will be frequent, and a major component of the grade (see below).
 You should prepare for tests by reviewing notes, study guides, and homework problems.
 You all know proper test-taking behavior; if you cheat on a test, you’ll receive a grade of “0”, which will severely drop your semester grade.